ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-31-can-use-cassandra-big-data-world.md

 ## Cassandra data model

-Basically, you can treat Cassandra as “key-value” which means it was originally designed to effectively support a certain type of operations: value insertion and retrieval of value by its key.
+Basically, you can treat Cassandra as "key-value" which means it was originally designed to effectively support a certain type of operations: value insertion and retrieval of value by its key.
 Cassandra 2.x and 3.x have slightly different data models, and we will consider 3.x here.

 Although conceptually it is still key-value storage, there are some tricks here.
 Internally, table is a map of partitions indexed by partition key, and the partition itself is a map of ordered rows indexed by clustering.
 To simplify, you may think about this structure as Map<byte\[\], SortedMap<Clustering, Row>>.